 - 7. There is a diverse range of approaches in identifying, preventing and combating terrorist financing abuse of NPOs.
 For NPOs identified to be at low-risk of TF abuse, countries may focus only on undertaking outreach concerning terrorist financing issues, and may decide to refrain from taking additional mitigating measures.
-In other situations, an effective approach should involve all four of the following elements to protect NPOs from potential terrorist financing abuse., without unduly disrupting or discouraging legitimate NPO activities: - (a) Sustained outreach concerning terrorist financing issues: - (i) Countries should have clear policies to promote accountability, integrity and public confidence in the administration and management of NPOs. - (ii) Countries should undertake outreach and educational programmes as appropriate to raise and deepen awareness among NPOs as well as the donor community about the potential vulnerabilities of NPOs to terrorist financing abuse and terrorist financing risks, and the measures that NPOs can take to protect themselves against such abuse. - (iii) Countries should work with NPOs to develop and refine best practices to address terrorist financing risks and thus protect them from terrorist financing abuse. - (iv) Countries should encourage NPOs to conduct transactions via regulated financial and payment channels, wherever feasible, keeping in mind the varying capacities of financial sectors in different countries and areas and the risks of using cash. - (b) Focused, proportionate and risk-based measures, including oversight or monitoring of NPOs: - Countries should take steps to promote focused, proportionate and risk-based oversight or monitoring of NPOs.
+In other situations, an effective approach should involve all four of the following elements to protect NPOs from potential terrorist financing abuse., without unduly disrupting or discouraging legitimate NPO activities: - (a) Sustained outreach concerning terrorist financing issues: - (i) Countries should have clear policies to promote accountability, integrity and public confidence in the administration and management of NPOs. - (ii) Countries should undertake outreach and educational programmes as appropriate to raise and deepen awareness among NPOs as well as the donor community about the potential vulnerabilities of NPOs to terrorist financing abuse and terrorist financing risks, and the measures that NPOs can take to protect themselves against such abuse. - (iii) Countries should work with NPOs to develop and refine best practices to address terrorist financing risks and thus protect them from terrorist financing abuse. - (iv) Countries should encourage NPOs to conduct transactions via regulated financial and payment channels, wherever feasible, keeping in mind the varying capacities of financial sectors in different countries and areas and the risks of using cash. - (b) Focused, proportionate and risk-based measures, including oversight or monitoring of NPOs:

+Countries should take steps to promote focused, proportionate and risk-based oversight or monitoring of NPOs.
 A "one-size-fits-all" approach would be inconsistent with the proper implementation of a risk-based approach as stipulated under Recommendation 1 of the FATF Standards.
+In practice:

-In practice: - (i) Countries should be able to demonstrate that they have in place focused, proportionate and risk-based measures applying to NPOs.
-It is also possible that existing regulatory and self-regulatory measures and related internal control
+(i) Countries should be able to demonstrate that they have in place focused, proportionate and risk-based measures applying to NPOs.
+It is also possible that existing regulatory and self-regulatory measures and related internal control measures in place within NPOs, or other measures may already sufficiently address the current terrorist financing risk to the NPOs in a country, although terrorist financing risks to the sector should be periodically reviewed.

-For example, such information could be provided by regulators, tax authorities, FIUs, donor organisations or law enforcement and intelligence authorities.
+&lt;sup>32 For example, such information could be provided by regulators, tax authorities, FIUs, donor organisations or law enforcement and intelligence authorities.